Frequently Asked Questions (FAQs)

 - Most importantly, a link to the company’s deal page where you can invest.

 Is membership to the Future Africa Collective free?

 No, it’s not.
-The Future Africa Collective charges a membership due of $1000 a year.
-This money goes to pay financial and investment analysts which prepare companies to be presented to the collective.
+The Future Africa Collective charges a quarterly membership fee of $300 or an annual fee of $1000.
+This money goes to pay financial and investment analysts who prepare companies to be presented to the collective.
 Should you choose to invest, each deal commands a fee pro-rated by the amount invested (for example a $10,000 investment in a $100,000 deal will command an $800 fee).
 This fee covers legal and company formation costs associated with each syndicate deal.
 Finally, every investment done via our platform requires you to commit to paying us and our fund advisor a 20% carry on your investment returns whenever you exit.

 What is an investment syndicate?